Why do cats get dandruff?

-Dandruff Is a fairly common problem in humans.
-But not only people suffer from it, but also animals, including dogs and cats.
-Moreover, if you find "snow flakes" in your furry pet, then there is a reason to think and take action, because this is a sure sign that your cat is not entirely healthy.
+Dandruff- a fairly common problem in humans.
+But it affects not only people, but also animals, including dogs and cats.
+Moreover, if you find “snow flakes” on your furry pet, then there is reason to think and start acting, because this is a sure sign that your cat is not completely healthy.

-You can often see white dandruff flakes on your pet.
-There are two types of it: dry and oily.
-The first looks like white dust all over the body, it pours down when you start stroking the cat.
-The second is liquid and thick.
-With liquid dandruff, the animal's coat shines, seems greasy and begins to resemble icicles a couple of days after bathing.
+It is not uncommon to see white flakes of dandruff on your pet.
+There are two types: dry and oily.
+The first one looks like white dust all over the body, it falls off when you start petting the cat.
+The second can be liquid or thick.
+With liquid dandruff, the animal's fur becomes shiny, appears greasy, and begins to resemble icicles a couple of days after bathing.
 Thick dandruff is not visible to the naked eye.
-It can be found when the fur is pushed apart in the form of sticky bumps of scales, or under the nails when scratching the pet behind the ear.
+It can be detected when parting the fur in the form of stuck together tubercles of scales, or under the nails when scratching the pet behind the ear.

-- parasites - their presence can irritate the epidermis of the animal, which leads to exfoliation of skin scales, in addition fleas, lice and pincers itchy;
+- parasites - their presence can irritate the epidermis of the animal, which leads to the detachment of skin scales, in addition fleas, lice eaters and ticks cause itching;

-- lack of vitamins - most often occurs in pregnant cats after giving birth, they lack vitamins and minerals;
+- lack of vitamins - most often occurs in pregnant cats after childbirth, they lack vitamins and microelements;

 - fungal skin diseases;

-- impaired metabolism - occurs with an incorrect and unbalanced pet diet, with a lack of minerals and fatty acids;
+- impaired metabolism - occurs when the pet’s diet is incorrect and unbalanced, with a lack of minerals and fatty acids;

-- allergy for wool care products, food, medicines, dust, plants and many other factors;
+- allergies for hair care products, food, medications, dust, plants and many other factors;

 - bathing too often, especially in hot water;